Own-Data-Privateer/hoardy-web/tool/README.md

 A tool to display, search, programmatically extract values from, organize, manipulate, import, and export Web Request+Response (`WRR`) archive files produced by the `Hoardy-Web` Web Extension browser add-on.

-Terminology: a `reqres` (`Reqres` when a Python type) is an instance of a structure representing `HTTP` request+response pair with some additional metadata.
+Glossary: a `reqres` (`Reqres` when a Python type) is an instance of a structure representing `HTTP` request+response pair with some additional metadata.

 - options:
   - `--version`